Ulflander/lyonesse/README.md

 [![Build Status](https://travis-ci.org/Ulflander/jessy.svg?branch=master)](https://travis-ci.org/Ulflander/jessy)

-Convert Jessy files or strings to Sass and/or JS.
+Convert Jessy files or strings to Scss and/or JS.

 See also [gulp-jessy](https://github.com/Ulflander/gulp-jessy) to use Jessy in your gulp build process.